InteraactionGroup/InterAACtionScene/_pages/userGuide.md

 {% include figure image_path="/assets/images/userGuideImagesEN/windowAddHotspotImage.png" alt="Add ImageHotspot window" %}

 In my example below, I want to add a water sound for Lake Laffrey.<br />
-So I import a file "eau.wav" which makes the sound of water.<br />
+So I import a file "eau.wav" that makes the sound of water.<br />
 I choose to put the color of my hotspot in blue.<br />
 And as a name, I choose "Water from the lake".